ProgrammerBassam/WeatherApp/README.md

 <center>
 <img src="https://i.ibb.co/CKg5CmV/architecture-1-overall.png" width="600px" alt="Diagram showing overall app architecture" />
 </center>

-### Example: Displaying weather data on the Home screen
-When the app is first run it will attempt to load weather data from server if location not granted it will ask for the location permission .
-Once loaded, these are shown to the user based on the current location.

 # UI
 The app was designed using [Material 3 guidelines](https://m3.material.io/).